01

 How are occurrence reporting, CAPA, SPI and SRP connected in a safety management system?

-A connected safety management system links the four artefacts on one operational graph.
+A connected safety management system links the four artefacts as one connected operation.
 An occurrence is classified against a hazard.
 The hazard either reinforces an existing risk or surfaces a new one.
 The hazard's top events appear in bowtie diagrams with preventive and recovery barriers.
 Each barrier links to the SPI counter that tracks the related top event.
 SPI threshold states feed the Safety Risk Profile.
 CAPA actions arise from occurrences, from barrier degradation, and from SPI breaches, and close only when effectiveness is verified.
-The graph is what turns four artefacts into one safety system.
+The links are what turn four artefacts into one safety system.

 Why is occurrence reporting alone not enough for a safety system?